baskeboler/angular-themes-blog-post/src/assets/post.md

 # Implementing the Angular service that applies the themes.

 ## Apply theme

+Applying the theme is pretty straight forward, we push it into our theme subject which the service is already subscribed to and when the subscription get notified we iterate through the `cssRules` property of the theme and map the keys to variable names and set the mapped value as a custom property for that name.

+The following snippet registers a var:

 ``` typescript
 private registerCssVar(name: string, value: string): void {